-1. If the student is absent for more than 25% of the course hours due to illness or any reasonable excuse that is accepted by the College Dean, they will be considered as withdrawn from the course with a grade of (W), and the rules of withdrawal will apply.
-Students who represent the Kingdom or the University in social activities shall be permitted to be absent for no more than 30% of the total course hours.

-2. It is necessary that sick leave be issued by an approved medical authority and a certificate be submitted to the Dean of College within a period of two weeks from the date of the absence.
+- 1. If the student is absent for more than 25% of the course hours due to illness or any reasonable excuse that is accepted by the College Dean ,they will be considered as withdrawn from the course with a grade of) W ,(and the rules of withdrawal will apply.
+The Dean of College shall notify the Director of Admissions and Registration of that decision and assign) Withdrawal (to that course in the student's academic records.
+Students who represent the Kingdom or the University in social activities shall be permitted to be absent for no more than 30% of the total course hours. - 2.
+It is necessary that sick leave be issued by an approved medical authority and a certificate be submitted to the Dean of College within a period of two weeks from the date of the absence.